Cheetah2210/Homeos/README.md

 # Homeos: Deep Homeostatic Drive Architecture

 `Homeos` is a deterministic and reproducible framework for modeling unified multi-material electromagnetic propulsion and thermal-metabolic storage.
-This repository provides a reproducible and internally validated environment for simulating dynamic thrust performance, verifying telemetry against structural and magnetic constraints, and auditing self-healing metrics using advanced carbon-ceramic and molten-salt architectures.
+This repository enforces a rigorous, decoupled engineering architecture that separates proven theoretical physics from predictive simulation assumptions, automated validation pipelines, and benchmarked hardware data.

 **Current Release:** Homeos v1.0